MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

    the **Releases** tab, choose the **+ Add** link and select your build artifact.

-1. Choose the **Continuous deployment** icon in the **Artifacts** section, check that the continuous deployment trigger is enabled, and add a filter to include the **master** branch.
+1. Choose the **Continuous deployment** icon in the **Artifacts** section, check that the continuous deployment trigger is enabled, and add a filter to include the **main** branch.

    > Continuous deployment is not enabled by default when you create a new release pipeline from the **Releases** tab.